…with an LDCT lung screening from Radiology & Imaging Specialists in Lakeland, Florida!

 If you are a current or former smoker or have other risk factors, the answer may be yes.

 Lung cancer is a leading cause of cancer death.
 One of the reasons why is that lung cancer is too often detected after the disease has already spread throughout the lungs or to other areas of the body.
-If you quit smoking your risk will decrease, but it will remain higher than for those who have never smoked.

 However, if you are at risk, you may have an LDCT to detect—or rule out—lung cancer.
 It is designed to detect lung cancer at an earlier—and potentially more treatable—stage.

 If you believe you should be screened, ask your doctor for a referral to Radiology and Imaging Specialists!
 Questions?
 Call us at (863) 688-2334.

 - Reduce your chances of dying from lung cancer or other lung disease